 Is It Okay to Give a Recorded Statement To An Insurance Adjuster After a Car Accident?

-If you get into a car crash and file an insurance claim, you can expect the insurer to make the recovery process hard for you.
+If you get into a car crash and file an insurance claim, you can expect the insurance adjuster to make the recovery process hard for you.
 Insurance companies will find ways to reduce or deny your possible compensation that could recover for the emotional, financial, and physical harm you suffer from.
 Because of this, you must be aware of how to deal with insurers, particularly when they request you to give them a recorded statement.

 Be Wary of What You Say to Them